The Mahanaim Women’s Empowerment Program

-When Shanti started with Bethania Kids at Shalom Home, her situation changed.
+When Shanti began working at Shalom Home, her situation changed.
 She accepted Jesus Christ into her life as her Lord and Savior.
 When she started praying and reading the Bible, her life became hopeful.
 In 2008 she received a Provident Fund loan of Rs.8,000 and started building a house for her family.
 Her whole family worked together, and piece by piece, they finished their house (16’ x 11’).
 Shanti never dreamed she would live in a house of her own.
 She gives thanks to God and Bethania Kids for bringing hope and happiness into her life.
 She began working in Mabel’s Day Care Centre in July 2015.
 Shanthi‘s passion is tailoring, and when there was an opening, she became employed at Mahanaim Women’s Empowerment Program.

 How can you support the Program?

-- Churches or individuals can make gifts to cover the monthly or annual expenses of the WEP at Mahanaim Care Centre which is economically run.
+- Churches or individuals can make gifts to cover the monthly or annual expenses of the Mahanaim Care Centre, which is economically run.

 There are countless ways to participate in this vibrant ministry and share God’s love with the children at Bethania Kids.